Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

 The theory of heat conduction in crystalline solids has been established by Peierls a century ago~\cite{Peierls1929}.
 First principle calculations of the thermal conductivity for molecular systems described by a model Hamiltonian,

-have been mostly based either on Molecular Dynamics (MD) calculations or lattice dynamics within the Boltzmann transport equation.
-Generalizations to amorphous and partially disordered systems based on Wigner's dynamics or quasi-harmonic Green-Kubo (QHGK) framework were achieved more recently ~\cite{Baroni2019,Simoncelli2019,Barbalinardo2020,Simoncelli2022,Caldarelli2022,Fiorentino2023}, but rely on a perturbative description in the anharmonicity.
+where $m$ is the particle mass, have been mostly based either on Molecular Dynamics (MD) calculations or lattice dynamics within the Boltzmann transport equation (BTE).
+In the recent years, important advances have been achieved for predictive first principle calculations without adjustable parameters, with generalizations to amorphous and partially disordered systems, based on Wigner's dynamics or quasi-harmonic Green-Kubo (QHGK) framework ~\cite{Broido,Baroni2019,Simoncelli2019,Barbalinardo2020,Simoncelli2022,Caldarelli2022,Fiorentino2023}.
+While these approaches represent a significant progress providing a unified framework for crystalline and amorphous systems, and are now implemented in several open-source packages \cite{ShengBTE,PhonTS,Phono3py,almaBTE,Alamode,kaldo}, they intrinsically rely on a perturbative expansion in the anharmonicity, including three phonon scattering, in practice.
+However, it has been demonstrated that fourth and higher order processes can lead to a significant reduction of the heat conductivity \cite{Feng2016,Feng2017}, and also modify phonon properties \cite{Morresi2021,Castellano2023,Castellano2025}.

-So far, non-perturbative computational methods have been intrinsically based on classical or semi-classical dynamics.
-Their reliability for temperatures significantly below the Debye temperature, $T_D$, is thus highly questionable, as they either completely fail to reproduce the expected drop of the specific heat, or incorporate this feature purely phenomenologically.
-Although classical MD calculations for solid argon lead to surprisingly good agreement with experiment down to low $T$, any attempt to empirically include quantum effects to describe the observed heat capacity has degraded the apparent agreement, and has also failed to reproduce the sharp increase of the heat conductivity observed at low temperatures~\cite{JLB2014}.
+So far, fully non-perturbative computational methods have been based on classical or semi-classical dynamics.
+Their reliability for temperatures significantly below the Debye temperature, $T_D$, is thus highly questionable, as they either completely fail to reproduce the expected drop of the specific heat, or incorporate this feature using {\it ad-hoc} corrections to the classical result.
+Although classical MD calculations for solid argon lead to surprisingly good agreement with experiment, down to low $T$, any attempt to empirically include quantum effects to describe the heat capacity has degraded the apparent agreement, and has also failed to reproduce the sharp increase of the heat conductivity observed at low temperatures~\cite{JLB2014}.